 In the thirties, Stones Milk Bar, stood next to our building.
 It is where the legendary Australian rock star, Johnnie O’Keefe, first performed, and where dignitaries, such as the bachelor Prince Phillip, mingled with guests.
 Trams used to pull up at its doorstep.

-Coogee Pier built in 1924 to model an ‘English seaside style’ amusement pier. , reaching 180 metres out into the sea complete with a 1400-seat theatre, a 600 capacity ballroom, a 400-seat restaurant upstairs, small shops and a penny (machine) arcade.
+Coogee Pier built in 1924 to model an ‘English seaside style’ amusement pier, reaching 180 metres out into the sea complete with a 1400-seat theatre, a 600 capacity ballroom, a 400-seat restaurant upstairs, small shops and a penny (machine) arcade.
 Unfortunately Coogee’s rough surf damaged the pier and it was demolished in 1934.
-(See Wikipedia for more).
-Remains of the pylons were recently washed up by two king tides that hit Coogee Beach and caused much damage to the surf club and swimming pool al the south end of the beach.
+Remains of the pylons were recently washed up by two king tides that hit Coogee Beach and caused much damage to the surf club and swimming pool at the south end of the beach.

 The photo below taken in 1900 shows the very location of our building, as well as a toboggan that was erected here in the early years.
 Coogee has always been a site for pleasure and amusement, it seems.